 Students whose transcripts indicate that they have already completed the reasonable equivalent of a required course may petition the Academic Vice-President/Dean for a course substitution by submitting a Course Substitution Form.
 Course substitution is not automatic with approved transfer of credit.
 The Dean approves course substitution on a case by case basis in consultation with Advising and area Faculty.
 The Dean may require core requirements to be taken at Iliff rather than substituted from other institutions.
 At least one core course in each of the six areas should be taken at Iliff.

 The form will be reviewed by the faculty who teach the course in question.
 Exemption does not decrease the total hour requirements for any degree program.
-If students wish to request an exemption from a course or degree requirement based on previous experience, they can do so with the Academic Petition Form.
+If students wish to request an exemption from a course or degree requirement based on previous experience, they can do so with the Petition to Change Academic Requirements.